ananddayalan/extjs-by-example-company-directory/README.md

-This is an one of the sample projects detailed in ExtJS by Example.
+The sample project "Company Directory" is one of the sample projects detailed in the book ExtJS by Example.
 This sample application uses ExtJS 6 and GoLang.
+To run this sample application, simply clone or download, and run the following command in terminal window and open localhost:9000 in the browser.

-Simply clone or download, and run the following command in terminal window and open localhost:9000 in the browser
+      go run server/CompanyDirectory.go

-      go run CompanyDirectory.go
+Note, this example uses cloudflare CDN for ExtJS 6.
+If the CDN doesn't work, you may need to update ExtJS lib urls in index.html and point to the local ExtJS library path.